Psalm 32: 1-2, 5, 11

 Then I acknowledged my sin to you, my guilt I covered not.
 I said, “I confess my faults to the LORD,” and you took away the guilt of my sin.

-The fact that the psalmist uses the very same vocabulary found in the macarisms to describe his own experience indicates that the objective description of those who are “blessed” is really a personal testimony of the psalmist’s own experience of sin, repentance, and forgiveness.
+The fact that he uses the very same vocabulary found in the macarisms indicates that the description of those who are “blessed” is really a personal testimony of his own experience of sin, repentance, and forgiveness.

 Be glad in the LORD and rejoice, you just; exult, all you upright of heart.